otrv4/otrv4/otrv4.md

 ## User Profile

-(TODO: we probably need a paragraph about what publishing actually means in this context)

-OTRv4 introduces mandatory user profile publication in a public place.
-The user profile contains the Cramer-Shoup long term public key, signed version support information and a signed profile expiration date.
-Both parties will include the user profile in the beginning of the DAKE.
-The frequency of the user profile publication is determined by its expiration and renewal policy.
+OTRv4 introduces a user profile.
+The user profile contains the Cramer-Shoup long term public key, signed information about supported versions, a signed profile expiration date, and an optional transition signature.

+Each participant maintains a user profile for publication and for authentication in the DAKE.
+Profiles should be published in a public location.
+Anyone who wants to access the user profile should know (or be able to find) its location.

+The profile publication allows users to repudiate their participation in a conversation that includes their profile.

+When the user profile expires, it should be updated.
+The expiration and renewal policy determine the frequency of the user profile publication.

+Both parties include the user profile in the DAKE.
+Participants in the DAKE do not request the profile from the site of publication.
+Both the published profile and the profile used in the DAKE should match each other.

 ### Creating a User Profile